luispengler/me/content/blog/practice-understanding-gans.md

 ```
 ![A reranged 5](https://github.com/luispengler/me/blob/main/static/blog/practice-understanding-gans/x_train[0]_ranged.png?raw=true)

-Next with `real = np.ones...` and `fake = np.zeros` we are creating a 1-dimensional numpy array that will be our labels for real and fake images.
+Next with `real = np.ones...` and `fake = np.zeros...` we are creating a 1-dimensional numpy array that will be our labels for real and fake images.
 As the code suggest, we are encoding real as 1 and fake as 0.

 #### Training for loop
 Our training for loop is very important.
 It defines the steps that will be followed during training.